An evening with

 Poetry

-Verses from poets across centuries: words of yearning, beauty, and the sacred ordinary.
+Verses from poets across centuries: words of yearning, joy, beauty, loss, longing, and the sacred.

 Improvisation